 04. The Promoter accepts no responsibility for network, computer hardware or software failures of any kind, which may restrict or delay the sending of your music video or registration.
 Incomplete registration that doesn't meet the requirements of these conditions will be disqualified.

 05. All music videos submitted will first be reviewed and nominated by AMVF.
 These nominations will be collated and the videos with the highest score will go to the second round.
 In the second round, a selected group of judges will judge who receives the award.
 They can also reallocate a video into a different category.

 06. The winning entry in each category will show the necessary artistic quality, creative contributions and technical skills in line with the category’s requirements.

 07. All the Winners will be announced and receive their trophy at the awards ceremony that will take place at the Austin Music Video Festival in the fall of 2018.
 Winners who can’t show up, have to send a representative to receive the award.
 A list of winners will be published on the website and stay there as long as the Austin Music Video Festival.

 08. All entrants warrant and undertake that they have obtained all relevant rights and written.
 Permission from individuals featured in the entry.

-09. All participants warrant that their movie does not violate federal law.
+09. All participants warrant that their movie or music video does not violate federal law.

 10. By submitting the music video permits participants that the Austin Music Video Festival can use the video as well as pictures and names attached to the film for advertising and public relations purposes in connection with marketing the Austin Music Video Festival.